What is depression?

 Grief and depression do share some of the same symptoms, but there are important differences.
 People suffering from grief may find that painful feelings come in waves - as the sadness at remembering a loss is interspersed with happy memories of a person or event - whereas people suffering from depression experience their symptoms much of the time.
 Self-esteem is usually unaffected by grief, whereas feelings of worthlessness are commonly felt by those with depression.
 People suffering from grief may also think about death, but rather than thinking about how they can end their life, they may imagine ‘joining’ a loved one who has died.

-A person can, however, suffer from grief, sadness and depression all at the same time.
+A person can suffer from grief, sadness and depression all at the same time.

 How is depression diagnosed?

-The Diagnostic and Statistical Manual of Mental Disorders-5 (DSM-5) is a handbook used by healthcare professionals that helps them to diagnose depression and other mental disorders.
-It lists the criteria for assessing and diagnosing depression.
+The Diagnostic and Statistical Manual of Mental Disorders-5 (DSM-5) is a handbook used by healthcare professionals that helps them to diagnose this condition and other mental disorders.
+It lists the criteria for assessing and diagnosing patients.

-The symptoms cause clinically significant distress or impairments in social, work (occupational), or other important areas of functioning and are not due to another condition or medical disorder.
+The symptoms must cause clinically significant distress or impairments in social, work (occupational), or other important areas of functioning and must not be due to another medical condition or disorder.